 Insecticides, especially neonicotinoids, have been implicated as the main culprit in the massive global decline of insect populations.
 Insecticides are particularly harmful to insects residing in hives (such as certain species of bees) because they tend to bring back the poison to their hive, thus eradicating entire colonies of their species.

-Herbicides (chemicals used to kill plants) kill plants that insects rely on, thus contributing to the problem, even in the absence of insect toxicity.
+Herbicides can also kill plants that insects rely on, thus contributing to the problem, even in the absence of insect toxicity.

 Vote and contact your representatives